AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/admin-api.md

 7. **Partial Updates:** When updating an admin, you only need to include the fields you want to change.
 All fields are optional in update requests.

+8. **Permissions:** All new admins automatically receive all 19 default permissions.
+If an existing admin has no permissions (e.g., created before permissions were added), default permissions are automatically assigned when the admin is retrieved or updated.
+You can customize permissions by providing a `permissions` array when creating or updating an admin.

+9. **Permissions Auto-Assignment:** The system automatically ensures all admins have permissions.
+If an admin is missing permissions, they are automatically assigned default permissions when:
+   - Retrieving admin by ID
+   - Getting all admins
+   - Updating admin
+   - Logging in

 ---

 ## Health Check